- Best time to visit Iceland: at a glance

 What is the best month to visit Iceland Americans?

 The single best time to visit Iceland Americans depends on your priorities.
 For ideal weather plus reasonable crowds, target shoulder seasons (typically April-May and September-October).
-Peak season is summer (June-August in Northern Hemisphere) (busiest, highest prices).
+Peak season is summer (June-August) (busiest, highest prices).
 Off-season is winter (December-February) (cheapest, least crowded — but check what’s open).

 What’s the cheapest time to visit Iceland Americans?